myrakrusemark/claude-code-is-programmable/README.md

 Watch [this video](https://youtu.be/2TIXl2rlA6Q) to internalize how important this is for next generation engineering.
 View the brief anthropic documentation [here](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/tutorials#use-claude-as-a-unix-style-utility) and a more comprehensive write up on [agentic coding here](https://www.anthropic.com/engineering/claude-code-best-practices).
 The Claude Code team is doing incredible work.

+You can also use script with [Aider](https://aider.chat/) to do similar things limited to strictly AI Coding (which is still incredibly useful).
+Check out the documentation [here](https://aider.chat/docs/scripting.html).

 ## Setup

 ### Configuration Files